sefm-conference/2023/_pages/callforpapers.md

 permalink: /callforpapers/
 order: 5
 ---
+The 21st edition of the International Conference on Software Engineering and Formal Methods will be held between *8 and 10 November 2023*, with workshops taking place on 6 and 7 November 2023.

+## Important dates
+- Abstract submission: 2 June 2023 (AoE)
+- Paper submission: 9 June 2023 (AoE)
+- Author notification: 18 August 2023
+- Camera-ready submission: 10 September 2023
+- Workshops: 6-7 November 2023
+- Conference: 8-10 November 2023

 ## Overview and Scope
-The 21st edition of the International Conference on Software Engineering and Formal Methods will be held between *8 and 10 November 2023*.

 The conference aims to bring together researchers and practitioners from academia, industry and government, to advance the state of the art in formal methods, to facilitate their uptake in the software industry, and to encourage their integration within practical software engineering methods and tools.